 On January 7, 2008, the Underwriter Defendants filed a motion (in which the issuer defendants joined) to strike class allegations in 26 of the consolidated cases, including the case against us, on the ground that plaintiffs lacked a putative class representative in those cases at the time of their May 30, 2007 oral motion.

-On May 13, 2008, the Southern District of New York issued an order granting the motion in part and striking certain of the class allegations relating to the Section 10b-5 claims in 8 of the 26 actions, including the action against us.
-The order also requires plaintiffs to make certain disclosures with respect to the putative class representatives in the remaining 18 actions.
-Once the disclosures are filed, Defendants may seek clarification of the Southern District of New York's May 13, 2008 order with respect to the status of the remaining 10b-5-related class allegations in the other 8 actions, including our action, as well as the status of the Section 11-related class allegations.
-Based on the current developments, we believe that it is unlikely that this litigation will result in any material liability to us that would not be covered by our existing insurance.
+On May 13, 2008, the Southern District of New York issued an order granting the motion in part and striking certain of the class allegations relating to the Section 10b-5 claims in 8 of the 26 actions, including the action against SBS.
+The order also requires Plaintiffs to make certain disclosures with respect to the putative class representatives in the remaining 18 actions.
+Once the disclosures are filed, Defendants may seek clarification of the Southern District of New York's May 13, 2008 order with respect to the status of the remaining 10b-5-related class allegations in the other 8 actions, including the SBS action, as well as the status of the Section 11-related class allegations.